Shofar blowing: Symbolic meaning

-Maimonides wrote that even though the blowing of the shofar is a Biblical statute, it is also a symbolic "wake-up call", stirring Jews to mend their ways and repent: "Sleepers, wake up from your slumber!
+Maimonides wrote that even though the blowing of the shofar is a Biblical statute to praise the God, it is also a symbolic "wake-up call", stirring Jews to mend their ways and repent: "Sleepers, wake up from your slumber!
 Examine your ways and repent and remember your Creator."

 Rabbi Abraham Isaac Kook suggested that the doubt whether the shofar sound is supposed to be short, intermittent blasts (Shevarim), like a person groaning in remorse, or a series of short, staccato bursts (Teru'ah), like the uncontrolled wailing of a person in extreme anguish and grief, may be connected to Maimonides’ explanation.
 Some people are moved to better themselves due to an intellectual recognition that something was seriously amiss in their lives.
 Their shofar sounds – what motivates them to repent – are the heavy sighs and groans of the introspective individual, the Shevarim.
 For others, the stimulus comes from the heart.
 They are moved by the overwhelming pain and anguish of a person who has lost his way – the emotional outburst and wailing of the Teru’ah.
 The most effective form of repentance, however, utilizes the strengths of both faculties, the emotions and the intellect, combining together the Shevarim and the Teru'ah.